 All of those indirect maintenance costs can be eliminated, or at least minimized, through proper maintenance management.

-What is the scope of maintenance management?
+The scope of maintenance management

 In this chapter, we’ll outline some of the major elements that make up the framework for maintenance management, as well as typical activities they include.